HarshKhandeparkar/migrate/README.md

 cp ./bin/* $HOME/bin/
 ```

 To install the scripts globally, you can copy them into the `/usr/local/bin/` directory of the system using the following command in the directory where the tarball was extracted.
-(This requries root privileges)
+(This requires root privileges)
 ```bash
 sudo cp ./bin/* /usr/local/bin/
 ```